ProgramFiles/nanonet/README.md

     nanonet2d sample_data calls

-The second option here specifies a prefix for output fasta files; three files will be created, one each for template, complement and 2D basecalls.
+The second option here specifies a prefix for output fasta files; three files will be
+created: one each for template, complement and 2D basecalls.

 OpenCL Support